Gravitar

-Gravitar is a color vector graphics multidirectional shooter arcade video game released by Atari, Inc. in 1982.
+Gravitar is a 1982 multidirectional shooter video game developed and published by Atari, Inc. for arcades.
 Using the same "rotate-and-thrust" controls as Asteroids and Space Duel, the game was known for its high level of difficulty.
-It was the first of over twenty games (including the 1983 Star Wars) Mike Hally designed and produced for Atari.
-The main programmer was Rich Adam and the cabinet art was designed by Brad Chaboya.
-Over 5,427 cabinets were produced.
-An Atari 2600 version by Dan Hitchens was published by Atari in 1983.
+It was the first of more than twenty games that Mike Hally designed and produced for Atari.
+The main programmer was Rich Adam, and the cabinet art was designed by Brad Chaboya.
+An Atari 2600 version programmed by Dan Hitchens was released in 1983.